sanjoy/playingwithpointers.com/_posts/2015-12-29-problem-with-undef.markdown

 in LLVM IR actually *inhibits* optimization.

-This problem isn't unique to branches -- many kinds of correlated value or predicate analysis are problematic.
+This problem isn't unique to branches -- many kinds of correlated value or predicate analyses are problematic.
 Consider `%expr = smax(%a + 1, %a) - smin(%a + 1, %a)`, with `smax` implemented using `select` and `icmp`.
 Is `%expr` always non-zero?
 In the absence of `undef`, `%expr` is either `-1` or `1` (so it is tempting to say